SCAICT/SCAICT-uwu/README.md

 </div>

-Here’s an expanded version of the README introduction for SCAICT-uwu:

----

 # SCAICT-uwu
 SCAICT-uwu is a playful and interactive Discord bot that resides in the SCAICT Discord community.
 Designed to bring fun and utility to its users, SCAICT-uwu loves to sing, dance, code, and do math, making it an engaging companion for the community members.

 ## Overview